githubhosting/OS-Project/README.md

 ```bash
 #!/bin/bash
 ```
 This line is called the shebang line.
 It specifies the interpreter that should be used to execute the script.
-In this case, we are using Bash as the interpreter.
+In this case, we are using Bash as the interpreter.To interpret and run the commands within the script.

 ```bash
 if [[ $# -lt 3 ]]; then